 3 Factors to Look for When Making Picks

 Long Hitters Have a Big Edge – This doesn’t mean that short hitters don’t have a chance.
 You simply can’t ignore the advantage the guys have that can power it past trouble and aren’t phased by the extended tees.

 Short stick needs to be in good form – No big surprise here.
 You aren’t going to win any major event if the putter isn’t working.
 Don’t focus so much on the rankings.
 Look for players who have putted well at Augusta in the past.
 The ability to know how to attack the greens and read them is where experience really comes into play.

 Trending in the right direction – For a lot of amateur bettors, this is the first event they wager on in the calendar year.
 This can lead to just picking a player based off familiarity or how they finished the previous season.
 I think current form is huge.
 Look for players that have showed some positive signs in the events leading up to the Masters.

 Below are the pre-tournament lines for past Masters winners since 2006.
 Trevor Immelman is the biggest underdog winner in that time frame.
 He beat a heavily-favored Tiger Woods by three strokes in 2008.
 A $100 wager on Immelman before the start of the tournament would have paid $15,000!
-Phil Mickelson in 2006 was the least surprising winner in recent history.
-A $100 bet on Phil before the tournament would have paid out only $900.
+Phil Mickelson in 2006 and Tiger Woods in 2019 were the least surprising winners in recent history.
+A $100 bet on Phil or Tiger before those tournaments would have paid out only $900.